Parking & Shuttle

 Resident students may only register one vehicle.
 To be considered for your preferred parking lot you must pre-register your vehicle by August 1.

 Resident freshmen may not have cars on campus.
 For parking purposes, a freshman is defined as a student in their first year of college, regardless of incoming credits.

 Please Note: Preferred parking for residential students is assigned by earned credit hours.
 Not every student will be assigned a parking spot in their preferred lot, as permit requests usually exceed the parking availability.
 Anyone not receiving their preferred lot will be issued a parking pass in a designated overflow lot and will automatically be placed on a wait list for their preferred lot.
 Adjustments will be made to accommodate students on the wait list as availability arises throughout the year.

 Residents students that miss this deadline may still obtain a resident parking permit and will be assigned to an appropriate overflow lot.

 Displaying Your Permit

 All parking permits must be displayed on the driver's side rear window of the vehicle to ensure that security officers can identify your vehicle.
 If not properly displayed, the car is subject to ticketing.
-The registration process is complete only when the issued parking permit is affixed to the vehicle as prescribed by the Safety and Security Department.
-All faculty, staff and students will be held responsible if they park in a lot other than their assigned lot.
+The registration process is complete only when the issued parking permit is affixed to the vehicle as prescribed by the Safety & Security Department.
+All faculty, staff, and students will be held responsible if they park in a lot other than their assigned lot.